John Penn (governor): American Revolution

-Anne Penn initially stayed in Philadelphia to look after family affairs while British forces occupied the city but later joined her husband in New Jersey.
+Anne Penn initially stayed in Philadelphia to look after family affairs while British forces occupied Philadelphia but later joined her husband in New Jersey.

 After the British evacuated Philadelphia in 1778, the Penns returned to the city in July of that year.
 The new government of Pennsylvania required all residents to take a loyalty oath to the Commonwealth or to face confiscation of their property.
 With the consent of his family, he took the oath.
 While that protected Penn's private lands and manors, the Pennsylvania Assembly passed the Divestment Act of 1779, which confiscated about 24000000 acre of unsold lands held by the proprietorship and abolished the practice of paying quitrents for new purchases.
-As compensation, John Penn and his cousin were paid £130,000.
-That was a fraction of what the lands were worth but was a surprisingly large sum, as in some areas, Loyalist properties were taken without any compensation.
+As compensation, John Penn and his cousin were paid £130,000, but that was a fraction of what the lands were worth but was a surprisingly large sum, as in some areas, Loyalist properties were taken without any compensation.
 Penn retired to Lansdowne and waited out the final years of the war, which ended in 1781.

 Later life

 For several years after the war, Penn and his cousin, John Penn "of Stoke", who had inherited three fourths of the proprietorship and received that portion of the settlement, lobbied the Pennsylvania government for greater compensation for their confiscated property.
 John Penn "of Stoke" lived in Pennsylvania from 1783 to 1788.
-Failing there, they traveled to England in 1789 to seek compensation from Parliament, which awarded the Penn cousins a total of £4,000 per year in perpetuity.
+Failing there, they traveled to England in 1789 to seek compensation from Parliament, which awarded the Penn cousins a total of £4,000 per year (equal to £ today) in perpetuity.
 Penn "of Stoke" stayed in England for the rest of his life, serving as a member of parliament in the early 1800s.

 Returning to Pennsylvania, John Penn lived the rest of his life with his family quietly in Lansdowne.
-After his 1795 death, Penn was buried under the floor of Christ Church, Philadelphia, the only proprietor to be buried in Pennsylvania.
+After his 1795 death, Penn was buried under the floor of Christ Church in Philadelphia, the only proprietor to be buried in Pennsylvania.
 Some older accounts state that his remains were eventually taken back to England, but there are no records of that.